 “This is not a debate, this is a candidate’s forum,” cautioned Kerr Bache, who asked candidates prepared questions.

 The first question sought candidates’ views on what to do about the growing homelessness problem.

 “Homelessness could be any one of us,” said Applebaum Singh, a nurse practitioner.
 “It is someone who is one paycheck away from being on the street.
 I propose creating a team to go out and address the root cause of homelessness.”

-Gloria, 78th District Assembly member, said “We need to break with the status quo.
+Gloria, 78th District Assembly member representing La Jolla said, “We need to break with the status quo.
 Ending chronic homelessness starts with leadership from the mayor’s office making it the top priority in the city.
 We need to spend money on what actually works.”

 “We’ve been doing some things at the city that have been working — homeless shelters, permanent supportive housing,” said Sherman.
 “We also need to focus more on the enforcement side.
 Crimes committed by people who are homeless are still crimes and need to be enforced.”

 “Look around the room, see who’s not here,” answered Williamson, a community activist working with families who’ve lost members to police violence.
 “People of color are disproportionately impacted.”

 Regarding short-term vacation rentals (STVRs), a hot-button issue especially along the coast, candidates were asked if they would enforce existing municipal codes forbidding rentals in single-family neighborhoods.